RuaraidhCurr/Notes/Trading/EmperorBTC/Chapter one - BulletProof Your Trading.md

 ## Walls
 Refers to significant price levels on a price chart where a large concentration of buy or sell orders exists.
 (Extremely Large buy or sell orders at a price range).
 # Candlesticks
+CAndles are used instead of linecharts becuase a line char cannot tell the high, lowm open and close at a given period.
+Cadles give you quess about the strength of a particular move when we analayse the candle structure

 # Extra Reading
 - Technical Analysis of Financial Markets - John Murphy